nerdle/qaeval/README.md

 ## Summary

 The goal of the _QAEval_ is to promote research on systems that retrieve answers rather than documents in response to a natural language question.
-The focus is on systems that can function for a given topic.
+The focus is on question answering systems that concentrate on a particular topic.

-The framework will consist of a question set for each topics with.
+The framework consists of a question set with the correct answers for each topic.
 Each question set will consist of questions with different factoid question types.

+The framework includes evaluation sets for the topics "Simpsons" and "Star Trek".

 ## Get Started